isomerpages/moe-punggolprisch/_our-identity/School Rules and Regulations.md

 	<tr>
 	<td rowspan="2" style="font-weight:bold; background-color:lightyellow">(2)</td>
 	<td rowspan="2" style="font-weight:bold; background-color:lightyellow"> GENERAL APPEARANCE AND SCHOOL ATTIRE</td>
-	<td style="font-weight:bold; text-align:justify; color:darkblue; border:none">Students are to wear the prescribed school uniform.<br>Any modification to the uniform is not allowed.
-Refer to Information on School Uniform on Page 18 &amp; 19 of the student handbook.</td>
+	<td style="font-weight:bold; text-align:justify; color:darkblue; border:none">Students are to wear the prescribed school uniform.<br>Any modification to the uniform is not allowed. <div style="color:black; font-weight:normal">Refer to Information on School Uniform on Page 18 &amp; 19 of the student handbook.</div></td>
 	</tr>
 	<tr>
 	<td style="text-align:justify">Students are to be properly and nearly attired at all times.</td>